 - Social Justice Handbook: Small Steps for a Better World by Mae Elise Cannon

-- The resource addresses the way in which language or culture affects our understanding of the Bible and God.
-Examples
+- Addresses the way in which language or culture affects our understanding of the Bible and God:

 - Abusing Scripture: The Consequences of Misreading the Bible by Manfred T. Brauch